 ●During biofeedback, patients use information about typically unconscious bodily functions, such as muscle tension or blood pressure, to help gain conscious control over such functions.

 ●Cognitive behavioral therapy (CBT) is based on the concept that people’s perceptions of themselves and of their surroundings affect their emotions and behavior.
 The goal of CBT is to change the way a person thinks about pain and to deal with illness more positively.
+CBT has been especially effective when combined with patient education and information about their illness.

 Acupuncture — Acupuncture involves inserting hair-thin, metal needles into the skin at specific points on the body.
 It causes little to no pain.
 In some cases, a mild electric current is applied to the needle.
 In clinical studies, traditional Chinese acupuncture has not been more effective than sham (fake) acupuncture treatments in relieving symptoms of fibromyalgia.
 However, some people have benefitted from acupuncture.
 In general, the quality of studies examining acupuncture is poor, and it difficult to know for certain what, if any, benefits that acupuncture could provide.